mwartell/gospell/README.md

 ## Overview

-GoSpell is an interactive CLI spelling practice tool that:
+GoSpell is an interactive TUI spelling practice tool that:

 - Speaks words aloud using Google Cloud Text-to-Speech
 - Provides word definitions to help with context